ERP selection ? if it were that easy / part 8

 The decisive decision maker(s) will come first presentation to the table of the selection project: the executive floor.
 This often has its own agenda (see: The reason).
 Always keeping in mind that resistance from the workforce can overturn a project like this, one has so far held back.
 Or you simply had something else to do – and now this!

-In case of doubt, this must be made up for and (of course!) the schedule must be adjusted.
+If in doubt, this must be made up for and (of course!) the schedule must be adjusted.

 Of course, sooner or later the employees will smell the roast, but just as naturally hold back so that they can say at a later (too late) point in time in the canteen that it was of course clear that it wouldn't work.